nodejs/i18n/README.md

 ## Joining

-If you're interested in joining this group, or would like to leave a question or comment for its members - please [create an issue](https://github.com/nodejs/i18n/issues/new) or submit a pull request.
+If you're interested in joining this group or would like to leave a question or comment for its members, please [create an issue](https://github.com/nodejs/i18n/issues/new) or submit a pull request.
 Keep in mind, you don't have to be a member of this group to start translating.
 You can read more about contributing translations in the [Getting started](./guides/GETTING_STARTED.md) guide.